How to choose and configure Hugo’s AI Model

 Understand Hugo’s model settings

 Hugo’s model settings define how your AI Agent processes customer conversations.
-They control which model Hugo uses, where requests can be processed, and how Hugo should behave when extra input such as images or audio messages is sent by users.
+They control which model Hugo uses, where requests can be processed, and how Hugo handles additional input such as images or audio messages.

 You can find these settings in Crisp under AI Agent → Agent → Settings.